USNS Geiger: Career

 After returning to Charleston, South Carolina, 23 November with 768 marines embarked, she resumed transport runs between New York and Bremerhaven.
-Arriving New York 1 June 1965, she departed the next day for the Caribbean, where from 6 to 17 June she operated off Santo Domingo to support naval forces engaged in ending civil war in the Dominican Republic.
+Arriving New York, 1 June 1965, she departed the next day for the Caribbean, where from 6 to 17 June she operated off Santo Domingo to support naval forces engaged in ending civil war in the Dominican Republic.

 Following two more runs to Bremerhaven, Geiger departed New York 16 August for the Pacific.
 Steaming via Pearl Harbor, she arrived Qui Nhon, South Vietnam, 19 September to bolster the Navy's transportation capabilities during the struggle to halt Communist aggression in Southeast Asia.
 Between 23 September and 1 October she sailed via Yokohama, Japan, to Pusan, South Korea, where she embarked Republic of Korea troops bound for Vietnam.
 She returned to Qui Nhon 8 October; steamed to Cam Ranh Bay the 9th; then departed the next day for the United States, arriving San Francisco 27 October.
 Sailing for the Far East 5 November, she reached Qui Nhon the 23d and resumed duty as a troop transport.
 Between 30 November and 13 December she rotated ROK troops from Vung Tau, South Vietnam, to Inchon and back.

 She departed Vietnam for the United States 13 December; and, steaming via Pearl Harbor and the Panama Canal, she arrived New York 13 January 1966.
 Geiger resumed transatlantic service to Bremerhaven 1 February, and during the next 6 months made six runs between the United States and Europe.
 Departing Bremerhaven 8 August, she steamed via the Panama Canal and San Francisco to resume troop-carrying duty in the Far East.
 During 1967 Geiger shuttled between San Francisco and Vietnam carrying U.S. troops to bolster Allied forces fighting in the Vietnam War.

 USTS Bay State IV

 In 1979 she was reassigned to the Massachusetts Maritime Academy as the United States Training Ship (USTS) Bay State IV.
-In December 1981 she had an engine room fire.
+In December 1981 she suffered an engine room fire.
+Declared a constructive loss, she was returned to the Maritime Administration for disposition.